LMBertholdo/ixp-symmetry-rate/README.md

 Our method and results are described in the paper **"On the Asymmetry of Internet eXchange Points"** (in peer review process)

-You can download our colected datasets in https://github.com/LMBertholdo/ixp-symmetry-rate/datasets.
+You can download our colected datasets here (https://github.com/LMBertholdo/ixp-symmetry-rate/tree/main/datasets).
 Each day have 1GB size.

 # The following file list represent the files types of one measurement day in our dataset: